Tracing boron diffusion into a textured silicon solar cell using electron beam induced current in a scanning transmission electron microscope: Numerical EBIC Model

-For the numerical implementation, COMSOL Multiphysics, Version 5.4., was used.
-In order to avoid boundary effects, the surface was (in accordance with the boron diffusion simulation) linearly extrapolated on the left and right side by each 500\,nm during the simulation.
+For the numerical FEM implementation, COMSOL Multiphysics, Version 5.4., was used.
+In order to avoid boundary effects, the experimentally scanned region was (in accordance with the boron diffusion simulation shown in Figure \ref{fig:boron}) extrapolated by each 500\,nm on the left and right side.